-On the whole, one of the main disadvantages of the reducing sugar methods is that some of the principal chemicals used in these assays are toxic and harmful for health.
-For example, in the DNSA method, the dinitrosalicylic acid and the reduced product, 3-amino-5-nitro-salicylic acid are toxic if swallowed and are corrosive and causes eye irritation.
-Furthermore, other chemicals such as cynanide and molybdenum used in the NS, PJ and CuBic method are also toxic.
-Thus, careful measures should be taken during performing the assays to avoid any associated undesirable outcomes and proper standards should be maintained during preparation, handling and discharge of these chemicals.
-Another thing to be noted here is that most of these assays are not done on a micro scale and as a result, a lot of chemical waste is produced during these assays.
-Thus, proper standards should be practiced during disposal of these chemical wastes.
+On the whole, one of the main disadvantages of the reducing sugar methods is that some of the principal chemicals used in these assays are toxic and harmful to health.
+For example, in the DNSA method, the DNSA and the reduced product ANS are toxic if swallowed and are corrosive and cause eye irritation.
+Furthermore, other chemicals, such as cyanide and molybdenum used in the NS, PJ, and CuBic methods are also toxic.
+Thus, careful measures should be taken during performing the assays to avoid any associated undesirable outcomes, and proper standards should be maintained during preparation, handling, and discharge of these chemicals.
+Another thing to be noted here is that most of these assays are not done on a microscale; as a result, a lot of chemical waste is produced during these assays.
+Thus, proper standards should be practiced during disposal of these chemical